Gwinko: Biography

-Gwinko was one of the first batch of students from the Okinawa Actors School.
+Gwinko was born in Okinawa.
+She was one of the first batch of students from the Okinawa Actors School.
 In 1986, she passed an audition hosted by CBS Sony and moved to Tokyo, becoming Okinawa Actors School's first graduate.
 Gwinko released her debut album Yesterday Today Forever and single "Star Ship (I'm Going High)" in 1987.
 She became known for her style of singing R&B with digital sound in the foreground with slightly husky and relaxed vocals, as well as her dance choreography reminiscent of that of Janet Jackson.

 In 1988, Gwinko participated at CBS Sony's 20th anniversary event "New Blood 88–89".
 Later that year, she performed at Epic/Sony's 10th anniversary concert "Dance to Christmas".
 In the summer of 1989, Gwinko participated in the live tour "New Bloods Presents Funk a Hips Live Show" as a member of New Bloods.
 In October of that year, she became the co-host of the music program Hit Studio R&N alongside Ichiro Furutachi.
 On the October 13 episode, Gwinko and Furutachi were witnesses to an incident when rock band The Timers played an unscheduled performance of a song protesting FM Tokyo censorship policies.

 In 1991, Gwinko released the single "Downtown Game", which was used as the opening theme of the anime series City Hunter '91.
 Shortly after the release of her album Tokyo Ukiuki Girl, she moved back to Okinawa.
 In 1994, Gwinko signed with Media Remoras and released her sixth album Princess Moon.

 In 2020, Gwinko re-emerged from retirement and joined Shoukichi Kina to form Kina & Gwinko Worldchamploo.